fortrabbit/craft-copy/README.md

 php craft copy/setup
 ```

-The setup command creates a config files the Craft `/config` folder.
+The setup command creates `.yml` config files the Craft `/config` folder.
 You can modify and share them across your team.

 ### Multi staging usage